LeeAnnEditor/o365hq/services/Office 365 Encrypted Email - Initial Setup.md

 +++
 title = "Office 365 Encrypted Email - Initial Setup"
 description = "Office 365 uses encryption in two ways: in the service, and as a customer control.
 In the service, encryption is used in Office 365 by default.
-If you want to increase security level of messaging and protect extremly sensitive data we will provide implementation service to email encryption and rights protection capabilities. " date = 2019-02-22
+If you want to increase the security level of messaging and protect extremly sensitive data, we will provide implementation service to email encryption and rights protection capabilities. " date = 2019-02-22

 [taxonomies]